Azure Information Protection integration

 - Cloud App Security retrieves the list of all the classification labels used in your tenant.
 This is performed every hour to keep the list up to date.

 - Cloud App Security then scans the files for classification labels, as follows: a.
-If you enabled automatic scan (see following), all new or modified files are added to the scan queue. b.
+If you enabled automatic scan (see the following), all new or modified files are added to the scan queue and all existing files and repositories will be scanned, classified and protected. b.
 If you set a file policy (see the following) to search for classification labels, these files are added to the scan queue for classification labels.

 - After you enable Azure Information Protection on Cloud App Security, all new files that are added to Office 365 will be scanned for classification labels as well.